ericmjl/essays-on-data-science/docs/terminal/pre-commits.md

 Now, the new hooks will be installed.

+## What happens when you use pre-commit

+As soon as you write your commit your source files, just before the commit happens, your installed pre-commit hooks execute.
+If the hooks modify any files, then the commit is halted, and the files that were modified will show up as being "modified" or "untracked" in your git status.

+At this point, add the files that were modified by your pre-commit hooks, commit those files, and re-enter your commit message.
+In this way, you will prevent yourself from committing code that does not pass your code checks.

 ## Good pre-commit hooks for Python projects

 My opinionated list of nice hooks to have can be found below.